GreenmaskIO/greenmask/docs/commands.md

 Validate command can exit with non-zero code when:

 * Any error occurred
-* Validate was called with `--warings` flag and there are warnings
+* Validate was called with `--warnings` flag and there are warnings
 * Validate was called with `--schema` flag and there are schema differences

 All of those cases may be used for CI/CD pipelines to stop the process when something went wrong.
 This is especially